antonbabenko/pre-commit-terraform/.github/CONTRIBUTING.md

 ## Add new hook

-You can use [this PR](https://github.com/antonbabenko/pre-commit-terraform/pull/252) as an example.
+You can use [this PR](https://github.com/tofuutils/pre-commit-opentofu/pull/1) as an example.

 ### Before write code

 1. Try to figure out future hook usage.
-2. Confirm the concept with [Anton Babenko](https://github.com/antonbabenko).
+2. Confirm the concept with one of the following people: [Alexander Sharov](https://github.com/kvendingoldo), [Nikolay Mishin](https://github.com/Nmishin), [Anastasiia Kozlova](https://github.com/anastasiiakozlova245).

 ### Prepare basic documentation